How to learn to sing on pitch

 3. Employ solfege

 As a next step, I usually work with solfege like do-re-mi.
-I will then sing a major scale while I am also using my hands to signal the pitch I am producing.
+Then, I will sing a major scale while I am also using my hands to signal the pitch I am producing.
 I ask the student to join me on this.
-I have found great success in employing this with students and I usually start playing along with the piano too, but I am still singing with the student.
+I have found great success in employing this with students.
+Usually I start playing along with the piano too, but I am still singing with the student.
 With beginners, you will need to keep singing along with them.
 You cannot expect them to be able to just sing by themselves.
 It takes a few lessons until you can let them sing the scales by themselves.
 Research has proven that employing hand signals accelerates the learning process as the brain finds it easier to make a connection.

 Like with anything, practise makes perfect.
 I usually ask my students who have never learned to sing to also train their aural skills.
 There are great apps out there that are for free.
 Although hearing pitch or recognising pitch is not the same as singing it, it is the first step in singing the right pitch.
 The better aurally trained the easier it will be to sing on pitch as well.
 Some apps will also allow you to sing intervals for example and it will tell you if the note produced was correct.
 This is something I will ask my students to do who have more or less mastered singing on pitch.
 Since it is a computer judging the pitch, the pitch needs to be spot on to actually pass so it will be difficult for beginners.